-This topic discusses SQL Server features that are not supported for use with memory-optimized objects.
+This topic discusses SQL Server features that aren't supported for use with memory-optimized objects.
 Plus, the final section lists features that were unsupported for In-Memory OLTP, but later became supported.

 SQL Server Features Not Supported for In-Memory OLTP

-The following SQL Server features are not supported on a database that has memory-optimized objects (including memory-optimized data filegroup).
+The following SQL Server features aren't supported on a database that has memory-optimized objects (including memory-optimized data filegroup).

 |Unsupported Feature||Feature Description|

 |Data compression for memory-optimized tables.||You can use the data compression feature to help compress the data inside a database, and to help reduce the size of the database.
 For more information, see Data Compression.|

 |Partitioning of memory-optimized tables and HASH indexes, and of nonclustered indexes.||The data of partitioned tables and indexes is divided into units that can be spread across more than one filegroup in a database.
 For more information, see Partitioned Tables and Indexes.|

 |Replication||Replication configurations, other than transactional replication to memory-optimized tables on subscribers, are incompatible with tables or views referencing memory-optimized tables.

 If there is a memory-optimized filegroup, replication using sync_mode='database snapshot' is not supported.